What to Do When You’re Shot and Injured on Someone Else’s Property

 Gun violence takes an untenable toll on victims, their families, and their community.
 Shootings produce lifelong disabilities, trauma, and income loss to survivors, which can make life exceedingly difficult for victims and their loved ones.

 Following criminal charges against shooters, some victims have recourse to sue property owners for negligence in civil court.
-These types of cases are known as premise liability suits and when negligence can be proven, property owners could be held legally responsible for shootings.
+In some rare personal injury cases, an unintentional shooting might occur to defective products, in which case a weapons manufacturer may be responsible.
+However, most of these types of cases involve premise liability suits, and when negligence can be proven, property owners could be held legally responsible for shootings.

 At Wright & Gray, we help victims of New Orleans shootings fight for their right to compensation.
 Read on to learn more.

 When and where are property owners held liable for gun violence?
 Premise liability cases typically involve retail and hospitality-based businesses, apartment complexes, and parking lots.
-Other common venues for shooting-related premise liability include:
+Other common venues for shootings that can give rise to a civil lawsuit include:

 • Bars and nightclubs